-Implied Equity Value Range of Cnova Brazil (millions)

-High Case €397 - 417 (Mid-point: €407)

-Down Case €340 - 357 (Mid-point: €349)
+Implied Equity Value Range of Cnova Brazil (in € millions) (in US\$ millions) High Case 397 - 417 (Mid-point: 407) 440 - 462 (Mid-point: 451) Down Case 340 - 357 (Mid-point: 349) 377 - 395 (Mid-point: 387)

 BNP Paribas also performed a sensitivity analysis on the range of equity values for Cnova Brazil by applying perpetuity growth rates ranging from (1.0%) below to 1.0% above the assumed perpetuity growth rate of 7.0% to Cnova Brazil's normative unlevered free cash flow as estimated for the normative year and used in the Gordon & Shapiro calculation to define the terminal value.
 In addition, BNP Paribas performed a sensitivity analysis on the range of equity values for Cnova Brazil by applying discount rates ranging from (0.5%) below to 0.5% above the assumed discount rate of 16.1% to Cnova Brazil's unlevered free cash flows as estimated for the normative year and used in the Gordon & Shapiro calculation to define the terminal value.
 Such range of sensitivities was chosen by BNP Paribas based on its professional judgment and experience.